awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/applications-lifecycle.md

 On the settings page, you can do the following\.
 + Configure lifecycle settings based on the total count of application versions or the age of application versions\.
 + Specify whether to delete the source bundle from S3 when the application version is deleted\.
 + Specify the service role under which the application version is deleted\.
 To include all permissions required for version deletion, choose the default Elastic Beanstalk service role, named `aws-elasticbeanstalk-service-role`, or another service role using the Elastic Beanstalk managed service policies\.
-For more information, see [Managing Elastic Beanstalk Service Roles](iam-servicerole.md)\.
+For more information, see [Managing Elastic Beanstalk service roles](iam-servicerole.md)\.